ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

-Silvery Blue was reported from 60 towns through 2009, and 63 through 2010 (Map 37).
-The southernmost towns on the map are Easton, Mansfield, and Sharon – although there are two reports of singles from Truro on Cape Cod.
+Silvery Blue was reported from 68 towns through 2013 (Map 37).
+The southernmost towns in the east are Easton and Mansfield – except for two reports of singles from Truro on Cape Cod.

-In its movement south, Silvery Blue has not reached most of southeastern Massachusetts or Cape Cod.
-Mello and Hansen (2004) do not list it for Cape Cod, and MBC has only two reports of singles, in Truro, 5/14/2001 and 5/14/2002.
-More reports from Cape Cod would lend credence to these earlier reports.
+In its movement south, Silvery Blue has largely not reached most of southeastern Massachusetts or Cape Cod.
+Mello and Hansen (2004) do not list it for Cape Cod.
+MBC has two reports of singles in Truro, 5/14/2001 and 5/14/2002, but more reports from Cape Cod would lend credence to these earlier reports.

 Silvery Blues are not usually found on NABA July Counts, owing to their May-June flight period.
 Individuals found on these counts would be at the very end of their flight period.
 Singles have occasionally been reported from the Northern Berkshire and Northern Worcester NABA Counts.

 Significant locations for Silvery Blue in the state have been